Alveolar lung disease: Supportive Care

 Maintaining oxygenation and ventilation in alveolar lung disease is achieved through a number of methods.
-The mechanism of these treatments is primarily to provide oxygen and keep the alveoli open so that they can take up oxygen from and deliver it to the bloodstream.
-Ventilatory support is recognized as an essential component to treat pulmonary edema and acute respiratory distress syndrome.
+The mechanism of these treatments is primarily to provide oxygen and keep the alveoli open so that they can take up oxygen and deliver it to the bloodstream.
+Ventilatory support is recognized as an essential component in treating pulmonary edema and acute respiratory distress syndrome.

-Non-invasive ventilation is the first step for patient's who require ventilatory support.
+Non-invasive ventilation is the first step for patients who require ventilatory support.
 This can take the form of oxygen delivered via nasal cannula or non-rebreather mask.
-Patients who require additional support may be given a high-flow nasal cannula which has an added function of providing positive pressure on the alveoli, can warm and humidify air and decrease required inspiratory effort of the patient.
+Patients who require additional support may be given a high-flow nasal cannula which has the added function of providing positive pressure on the alveoli, can warm and humidify air and decrease the required inspiratory effort of the patient.
 BiPAP and CPAP can also be used as next level treatment.
 Finally, intubation with ventilator support can be used with positive pressure to improve ventilation and oxygenation.

 In cases where methods to support the lungs to provide oxygen to the blood fail, extracorporeal membrane oxygenation, or ECMO can be considered.

 Treating underlying causes

-Treating underlying causes of damage to alveoli is also essential in most alveolar lung disease.
+Treating underlying causes of damage to alveoli is also essential in most alveolar lung diseases.

 Some more commonly seen instances of alveolar lung disease include pulmonary edema and pneumonia.

-For pulmonary edema, medical treatment in addition to measures to maintain ventilation include diuretics to remove excess fluid from the lungs.
+For pulmonary edema, medical treatment in addition to measures to maintain ventilation includes diuretics to remove excess fluid from the lungs.
 Presumed bacterial pneumonia is typically treated with antibiotics.